matthew-brett/docosx/legacy_package_redux.rst

 * has a ``.mpkg`` directory extension for the package bundle;
 * installs on OSX 10.4 or later;
-* can customize install messages and options using XML elements and javascript code in the ``distribution.dist`` file.
+* can customize install messages and options using XML elements and Javascript code in the ``distribution.dist`` file.
 * has a bundle structure where the ``.mpkg`` directory contains a top-level ``Contents`` directory, which in turn contains file ``description.dist``,